M+: Extending MemoryLLM with Scalable Long-Term Memory: Experiments

 \subsubsection{Experimental Results}

 The results for both benchmarks are shown in Figure \ref{fig:longbook-qa}.
 From the results, we observe the following: (1) \ours consistently outperforms all baselines, demonstrating its efficiency and effectiveness.
 In LongBook-QA, \ours achieves superior QA-F1 scores even while processing the least number of tokens (12,800 tokens in memory and 2,048 tokens in the generation context window).
 Similarly, in LongBook Event QA, \ours excels at identifying ground-truth events, showcasing its ability to reason over long-term dependencies.
 (2) Compared to Llama-3.1-3B-128k, the results on dataset Longbook-Event-QA suggest that tasks requiring reasoning capabilities benefit more from larger models with tailored structures for extended context windows rather than smaller models with longer context capacities.
 This highlights the importance of balancing model size and memory mechanisms under fixed GPU memory budgets.
 (3) Llama-3.1-8B-SnapKV underperforms Llama-3.1-8B-16k on LongBook-QA, indicating that solely relying on attention scores to select key tokens may not consistently yield optimal results.
 In contrast, \ours leverages a jointly trained retriever to identify and extract memory tokens, resulting in more effective performance on both datasets.
-(4) Memory Efficiency: While \ours achieves state-of-the-art results, it does so with a highly memory-efficient design.
+(4) \ours outperforms Llama-3.1-8B with BM25 retriever, and Llama-3.1-8B with BM25 does not consistently outperform the original model Llama-3.1-8B-16k, particularly in tasks like Longbook-Event-QA which requires a more global understanding of the entire narrative.
+This highlights the limitations of chunk-level retrieval in scenarios that demand long-range comprehension.
+(5) Memory Efficiency: While \ours achieves state-of-the-art results, it does so with a highly memory-efficient design.
 Detailed memory cost comparisons are provided in Section \ref{sub:gpu_memory_comparison}.